 Iris is an ICF certified executive coach, has a post-graduate certificate in Organization Development and Leadership Coaching from Georgetown University, and an MA in Political Science from the University of Michigan.
 Iris is fluent in Spanish and has lived and worked extensively overseas.

-Angelo Ioffreda, MBA, MA, ACC
+Angelo Ioffreda, MBA, MA, PCC

 “Wisdom, compassion, and courage are the three universally recognized moral qualities of men.” – Confucius